mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/tools.md

 This provides an integration of [PlantUML](https://plantuml.com/) with MPS.
 Watch [this old video](https://www.youtube.com/watch?v=QjwXITp6fwg) to get an overview.

 To use it in your own languages, implement the [IVisualizable](http://127.0.0.1:63320/node?ref=b4d28e19-7d2d-47e9-943e-3a41f97a0e52%2Fr%3A4903509f-5416-46ff-9a8b-44b5a178b568%28com.mbeddr.mpsutil.plantuml.node%2Fcom.mbeddr.mpsutil.plantuml.node.structure%29%2F3225038607917463880) interface in your language concept.
 Each concept can have several visualizations, called categories.
 The `getCategories()` method returns the list (just strings).
 The `getVisualization()` method then returns the actual visualization.
 It gets the user-requested category as an argument, as well as an empty VisGraph object.
 The `getVisualization()` method then has to fill the VisGraph with the actual visualization.
 This is done simply by using the `add()` method to build a native, textual PlantUML visualization.
-Check out the existing implementations of the interface to learn the deails; in particular, There's a helper method on VisGraph that creates a URL for users to click in the graph: `createUrl(node)`.
+Check out the existing implementations of the interface to learn the details; in particular, There's a helper method on VisGraph that creates a URL for users to click in the graph: `createUrl(node)`.

 ### Tool runner